 When and where is it?

-The event will be held on Saturday 14th August 2021 at Perth Convention Centre.
-Doors will open at 8:10am and we'll finish at 5:10pm .
+The event was held on Saturday 14th August 2021 at Perth Convention Centre.
+Doors opened at 8:10am and we finished at 5:10pm .

 How much does it cost to attend?